How To Check for Bed Bugs

-1. With the lights off and starting with the area closest to the bed, visually inspect using a good, strong flashlight.
-Check the mattress and pillow seams thoroughly.
+- Starting with the area closest to the bed, visually inspect using a good, strong flashlight.
+Check for bed bugs in the mattress and pillow seams thoroughly.

-3. Slowly (and carefully – enlist help if you need to) lift the mattress or box spring off the frame.
-Check the underside of the box spring – the most common hiding place for bed bugs.
+- Slowly lift the mattress or box spring off the frame.
+Check the underside of the box spring– the most common hiding place for bed bugs.
 Remember, that fine mesh lining the bottom of your box spring is no match for bed bugs wanting to hide inside.

-4. Check the top and underside of the frame carefully.
-This is a particularly favorite place for bed bugs as it is close to its blood meal (you) and is an undisturbed and well hidden location on the bed.
+- Check for bed bugs along the top and underside of the frame carefully.
+This is a particularly favorite place for bed bugs as it is close to its blood meal (you) and is an undisturbed and well-hidden location on the bed.

-6. Inspect yourself and your family.
+- Inspect yourself and your family.
 Bed bugs typically, but not always, bite in a straight line.
 The bites appear red and swollen and may have a small dip in the middle, much like a mosquito bite.
-Be aware it is difficult, even for professionals, to diagnose that a bite is indeed from a bed bug.
+Beware it is difficult, even for professionals, to diagnose that a bite is indeed from a bed bug.
 And remember, not all family members will show signs of bed bug bites, even though they are being fed upon.

 Remember… Preventative services and early detection are the tools to keep you bed bug free!
 Bed bug control is a challenging task requiring professional exterminators.
 We can professionally check for bed bugs and give you a free estimate to get rid of these pests as soon as possible.